Where I started:

 What I learned:

-After graduation, I moved from New Jersey to California, to volunteer with AmeriCorps NCCC.
+After college graduation, I moved from New Jersey out West to California, to volunteer with AmeriCorps NCCC.
 I teamed up with other like minded individuals to offer help within the four sectors of human service to communities in need.
 I learned two important lessons about myself from this experience.
-1) I’m happiest when I’m collaboratively helping others & 2) To best support others I must take really good care of myself.
+1) I’m happiest when I’m collaboratively helping others and 2) To best support others I must take really good care of myself.
 With self care in mind, I found my new home within the pristine nature of the coastal beaches & ancient redwood trees of Humboldt County.

 A higher calling to heal: